TolikPylypchuk/Matchmaker/docs/articles/intro.md

 ## Performance

 Versions 1.x used the DLR to provide type-safe pattern matching on any types without having to remember all those types.
-Thus the performance was _much_ worse than C#'s switch statements/expressions (even though I didn't perform any benchmarks).
+Thus, the performance was _much_ worse than C#'s switch statements/expressions (even though I didn't perform any benchmarks).

 Versions 2+ of this library don't use the DLR anymore - I've found a better way to do this, and frankly, I'm amazed I didn't think of this way before.
-So I'm guessing the performance of the new versions must be much better than versions 1.x.
+So, I'm guessing the performance of the new versions must be much better than versions 1.x.

-Maybe, I'll even implement some benchmarks in the future to compare the performance of this library in comparison to the switch statements/expressions.
+## More Info

+If you want to learn how to use this library, you should read these articles.
+They provide everything you need to know to use this library.

+If you need extensive information, go to the [API reference](../api/index.md).

+If you need even more info about this library, you can go through the [tests](https://github.com/TolikPylypchuk/Matchmaker/tree/v2.0.0/Matchmaker.Tests).
+They are property-based and as such they describe every aspect of the classes and their members.
+They cover 100% of this library's code (except the `MatchException` class which is trivial).

 Next article: [Match results](results.md).